Koromix/rygel/src/rekord/README.md

 Rekord is a **multi-platform backup tool**, with the following features:

-- *Write-only passwords / keys* (using asymmetic encryption)
+- Write-only passwords / keys (using asymmetic encryption)
-- *Data deduplication* based on content-defined chunking
+- Data deduplication based on content-defined chunking
-- *Local and remote storage back-ends*: local directory, S3 storage, SFTP servers
+- Local and remote storage back-ends: local directory, S3 storage, SFTP servers

 This software has not been stabilized yet and **must not be used as your primary backup** tool.
 You've been warned!